top of page

 The Curiosity Contest is a contest for students, challenging them to show new ideas and innovations for the space industry.
 Each year has a leading theme with set contest criteria.

-Teams of three to six members can sign up for the contest in one of the three categories with a starting concept.
-After that, between January and July, the teams will work on their concepts and designs.
-To help you further, The Curiosity Contest will organise some workshops and feedback sessions by space companies and professionals!
-Take this chance to get to know the space industry and to connect with fellow enthusiasts.
+In teams of three to six members, you sign up for the contest with a project proposal in one of the three mentioned categories.
+After that, it is time to start working!
+To help you further, each team is paired with a mentor and there are multiple workshops and feedback sessions with space companies and professionals.
+Take this chance to get to know the space industry and to connect with fellow enthusiasts!

 In July, you will hand in your final submission.
-This includes a report, a proof of review from a teacher or professor, and proof of testing (simulations, physical models, etc).
+This includes a report and a onepager, in addition to proof of testing (simulations, physical models, etc).

-A jury of several space professionals will then look through all submissions, and will select the final winners.
-These will be announced in the next NL Space Week!
-You can expect a price, but there will also be companies on the lookout for potential internships or projects to fund into realisation.
+A jury of space professionals will look through all submissions, and will select the final winners that are announced in October 2026!
+You can expect a prize, but there will also be companies on the lookout for talents and potential opportunities to grow your concept towards realisation.

 CATEGORIES